Tamara-Paskalova/taxi-service-project/README.md

 - Clone the project on your IDE
 - In MySQL Workbench run the script from resources/init_db.sql.
+  #### Warning!!! if you already have a database named "taxi", this script will delete it and create a new database with the same name.

 - In src/main/java/taxi/util/ConnectionUtil change URL, USERNAME and PASSWORD with your data

 ![2021-07-28 (9)](https://user-images.githubusercontent.com/83809337/127299771-25ceddd3-305a-4108-86ae-f0fe9acc8a69.png)